-One of the best-loved vegan-friendly spots in London is Mildreds.
+Whether you’re looking for vegan-friendly cocktails or cuisine, London is no slouch when it comes to plant-based restaurants and bars.
+One of the best is Mildreds.
 Originally established in Soho in 1988, the restaurant now boasts branches in Camden, King’s Cross and Dalston.
-Airy, bright and stylish, the chain is known for its delicious warming winter dishes like smoked tofu, apple and white bean sausages and mash, and toffee apple crumble.
-Diners can also savour vegan cocktails including a gin-soaked cucumber smash, watermelon cooler and vegan beer.
+Airy, bright and stylish, the chain is known for its delicious cuisine which includes dishes like smoked tofu, apple and white bean sausages and mash, and toffee apple crumble.
+Mildred’s offer a range of exciting cocktails too, with strong classics to sweeter, fresh mixes, perfect for raising a toast to the vegan lifestyle!

 Located in leafy north-west London, Manna is one of the capital’s most popular vegan restaurants.
 With a menu displaying influences as far flung as India, Mexico and Japan, this elegant restaurant prides itself on using sustainable produce throughout the year.
 Diners can choose from seasonal specials including roasted root vegetable masala or buffalo cauliflower tostada, enjoy protein-rich Sunday roasts or splash out and savour the chef’s special five-course custom menu.

-Celebrating 30 years of planet-based cuisine, The Gate serves up-market vegan and vegetarian food across four locations within the capital.
-In addition to the exciting a la carte menu which includes indulgent dishes such as aubergine teriyaki and wild mushroom risotto cake, The Gate also hosts monthly ‘secret vegan supper clubs’, offering a five-course tasting menu with paired wines.
-The two supper clubs closest to World Vegan Day are on 20 October and 17 November 2019, check the website for events thereafter.
+After 30 innovative years of planet-based cuisine, The Gate continues to serve up-market vegan and vegetarian food across four locations within the capital.
+In addition to the exciting a la carte menu which includes indulgent dishes such as aubergine teriyaki and wild mushroom risotto cake, The Gate also hosts monthly ‘secret vegan supper clubs’, offering a five-course tasting menu with paired wine, so why not go all-out and enjoy some serious plant-based indulgence.

 Lovers of the plant-based lifestyle can relax in the bohemian Bali-inspired space of We Are Vegan Everything (WAVE) in the heart of Hackney.
-Expect soya ‘freakshakes’, juice shots, superfood lattes and vegan cakes, as well as brownies and croissants.
-For savoury vegan treats there is a ‘small’ menu, featuring a classic toastie, mushroom sausage roll and vegan salmon and cream cheese.
+Expect Instagrammable soya ‘freakshakes’, juice shots, superfood lattes and vegan, brownies and croissants For savoury vegan delights treats there is a ‘small’ menu, featuring a classic toastie, mushroom sausage roll and vegan salmon and cream cheese.

-Named best vegetarian restaurant of 2018 by The Times, award-winning restaurant The Allotment offers three, seven and ten-course tasting menus in the heart of Manchester.
-All its dishes are also 100% gluten, dairy and egg free, making it perfect for coeliacs in addition to those following a plant-based diet.
-During the holiday season, visitors can tuck into its Christmas menu featuring festive delights including cranberry and red wine parfait and pan fried cauliflower roast with all the trimmings.
+The award-winning restaurant The Allotment offers three, seven and ten-course tasting menus in the heart of Manchester.
+All its dishes are also 100% gluten, dairy and egg free, making it perfect for allergy sufferers in addition to those following a plant-based diet.

-A mecca for vegan junk food lovers, V-Rev offers gloriously greasy delights at a price that won’t break the budget.
-From loaded southwest fries with smashed avocado and southwest chipotle mayo to buffalo mac and cheez made with homemade cheez sauce, beacon and buffalo sauce, this is the perfect venue for post-party pick me ups and cheat days.
+A mecca for vegan junk food lovers, V-Rev offers gloriously greasy delights in Manchester, at a price that won’t break the budget.
+From loaded southwest fries with smashed avocado and southwest chipotle mayo to buffalo mac and 'cheez' made with, beacon and buffalo sauce, this is the perfect venue for post-party pick me ups and cheat days.
 Can’t decide between savoury and sweet?
-Look out for Donut Stop Me Now – a mouth-watering medley of buttermilk fried seitan chckn, cheez, baecon, maple syrup and crispy fried onions between two fried donuts, for a decadent burger experience with a difference.
+Look out for Donut Stop Me Now – a mouth-watering medley of buttermilk fried seitan chckn, cheez, baecon, maple syrup and crispy fried onions between two fried donuts, for a decadent burger experience with a difference

 The Ivy on the Square has swiftly become a staple on the Edinburgh dining scene.
 Its specially designed vegetarian menu features vegan-friendly options, while non-vegans can also choose from the à la carte menu.
 With delicious dishes including sweet potato Keralan curry, warm Asian salad and roasted butternut squash with grains, this chic and stylish restaurant is the ideal spot for vegan and vegetarian celebrations while in the Scottish capital.

 Home to some of the best rock, metal and punk music in Edinburgh via their legendary jukebox, The Auld Hoose is also one of the city’s best venues for vegans in search of a little comfort food.
-From huge plates of nachos dripping in vegan cheese to crunchy onions rings, vegan falafel burgers and even a vegan sorbet sundae, this is a must visit for meat-free visitors and music lovers alike.
+From huge plates of nachos dripping in vegan cheese to crunchy onions rings, vegan falafel burgers and even a vegan sorbet sundae, this is the ideal spot for lovers of plant-based food and music alike.

 The UK’s first vegan pizzeria, Purezza take animal-friendly Italian cuisine seriously.
 Having spent two years developing their dairy-free mozzarella (made from brown rice), the restaurant uses innovative recipes and ingredients to create delectable vegan pizzas, pastas and desserts – from meltingly moreish macaroni to cheesesteak calzone and vegan oreo pizza.
 With a second branch in London and many gluten-free options available, it’s the perfect pit-stop for vegans looking for a taste of Italy in the UK.